stevedepp/strang/ch5/README.md

 det A = | A |

+every rule for rows applies to columns just by transposing A which we prove in rule 10 = A<sup>T</sup>

 1. the determinant of the n x n identity matrix is 1

 any n